 If you do, would you mind sharing it with your audience.
 Either way, I hope you enjoy it! :)

-Just make sure you adapt that message to fit the person you’re messaging and the relationship you have with them.
+Make sure you adapt that message to fit the person you’re messaging and your relationship with them.

 QuuuPromote is a service where you can pay to get Twitter shares for your content.
 Here’s how it works…

 There are two sides to Quuu’s business model.
-The first side is made up of “influencers” who want to automatically post quality content on their Twitter feed — they pay Quuu to do just that.
+The first side comprises “influencers” who want to automatically post quality content on their Twitter feed — they pay Quuu to do just that.

 The second side of Quuu’s business model is made of people (like you!) who have good content and want to get that content shared on Twitter — Quuu then posts that content on the “influencer’s” Twitter feeds.